Skip to main navigation Skip to search Skip to main content

 Abstract

-The UK government actively seeks to promote Offsite Construction (OSC) to improve housing and sustainability and achieve net-zero carbon targets.
-However, OSC adoption remains low.
-This qualitative study assessed OSC awareness through twelve interviews with experienced UK Construction Industry (UKCI) professionals.
-Findings indicate that while OSC awareness exists, it is low among potential end-users.
-Construction professionals are more aware, but general knowledge and adoption of OSC are still limited, revealing significant awareness-adoption gaps among industry stakeholders.
+The UK government is actively seeking to promote offsite construction (OSC) to improve housing and sustainability and achieve net-zero carbon targets.
+However, OSC adoption rates remain low.
+This qualitative study assessed OSC awareness through 12 interviews with experienced UK construction industry (UKCI) professionals.
+Its findings indicate that while OSC awareness exists, it is low among potential end users.
+Construction professionals are more aware, but general knowledge and adoption of OSC are still limited, and there are significant awareness–adoption gaps among industry stakeholders.
 These gaps are a major barrier to broader adoption.
-The study proposes a theoretical framework with actionable strategies to enhance OSC awareness and adoption.
-These recommendations provide a roadmap for increasing OSC uptake, offer insights for academic research, and highlight benefits for the construction industry, businesses, and the environment.
-Additionally, they serve as a guide for other countries considering OSC adoption.
+The study relies on a theoretical framework to propose with actionable strategies that will enhance OSC awareness and adoption.
+These recommendations provide a roadmap for increasing OSC uptake, offer insights for academic research, and highlight benefits for the construction industry, businesses and the environment.
+Additionally, they can be used to serve as a guide for other countries considering OSC adoption.

 Original languageEnglish